nipraxis/summer-2023/week2_session1.md

 productivity — Git version control is a powerful way to work more efficiently, especially in collaboration, and you need to understand the way that Git **thinks**, in order to use Git with fluency and efficiency.

-## That's it.

-That's it for this session.